akritiyadav001/netflix-drop/README.md

 - Updated the nowplaying movies in the  movies list
 - Put all nowplaying movies data in the redux store by creating the new custom hook called useNowPlayingMovies
 - Did same for popular movies as well
+-Completed all types of movie list in the secondary container fetched all apis from TMDB

 # Features